Solar Panels for Home Cost: The Financial Realities of Solar

 Today’s culture is one of instant gratification and delayed discomfort.
 If something costs more than $1,000, behavioral economists have told us that purchase decisions will follow that precept accordingly.

 So, when it comes to the cost of solar panels for home, many people opt into leasing a system when they could merely purchase it with fewer restraints and downfalls.
 Leasing a solar system for your home means less or no tax credit incentives, no increase in home resale value, and sometimes an adjustable rate.

 And, once you lease solar panels, they’re hard to transfer to a new owner.
-Additionally, leasing a system usually means that it the existing set can’t be as tailored to your own rooftop, its pitch, and the surrounding shading of your home.
+Additionally, leasing a system usually means that the existing set can’t be very tailored to your own rooftop, its pitch, and the surrounding shading of your home.

 It’s the equivalent of Shaquille O’Neal trying to wear a pair of kids’ Sketchers or Yoda lacing up a pair of size 13 kicks.
 It probably just isn’t going to work.

 With a solar lease, you also don’t get an additional increase in your property value as you don’t own the very panels powering your home.
 Additionally, the company leasing you the panels will get free energy production, but you won’t be so lucky.

 Why Buying Solar Panels is the Best Option